Discovery of the neutron: Discovery of the neutron

-On hearing of the Paris results, neither Rutherford nor James Chadwick at the Cavendish Laboratory believed the gamma ray hypothesis.
+On hearing of the Paris results, Rutherford and James Chadwick at the Cavendish Laboratory also did not believe the gamma ray hypothesis since it failed to conserve energy.
 Assisted by Norman Feather, Chadwick quickly performed a series of experiments showing that the gamma ray hypothesis was untenable.
 The previous year, Chadwick, J.E.R.
 Constable, and E.C.
 Pollard had already conducted experiments on disintegrating light elements using alpha radiation from polonium.
 They had also developed more accurate and efficient methods for detecting, counting, and recording the ejected protons.
 Chadwick repeated the creation of the radiation using beryllium to absorb the alpha particles: ^{9}Be + ^{4}He (α) → ^{12}C + ^{1}n.
 Following the Paris experiment, he aimed the radiation at paraffin wax, a hydrocarbon high in hydrogen content, hence offering a target dense with protons.
 As in the Paris experiment, the radiation energetically scattered some of the protons.
-Chadwick measured the range of these protons, and also measured how the new radiation impacted the atoms of various gases.
-He found that the new radiation consisted of not gamma rays, but uncharged particles with about the same mass as the proton.
-These particles were neutrons.
+Chadwick measured the range of these protons and also measured how the new radiation impacted the atoms of various gases.
+Measurements of the recoil energy showed that the mass of the radiation particles must be similar to the mass of the proton: the new radiation could not consist of gamma rays.
+Uncharged particles with about the same mass to the proton matched the properties Rutherford described in 1920 and which had later been called neutrons.
 Chadwick won the Nobel Prize in Physics in 1935 for this discovery.

 The year 1932 was later referred to as the "annus mirabilis" for nuclear physics in the Cavendish Laboratory, with discoveries of the neutron, artificial nuclear disintegration by the Cockcroft–Walton particle accelerator, and the positron.